Package ovault

 Inserts a string into the note before a given token.

-NOTE: The token should originate from this note as this method used the internal
+NOTE: The token should originate from this note as this method uses the internal

-of the note to determine the insertion position. def normalized_name(self, /)
+Spanof the note to determine the insertion position. def normalized_name(self, /)-

 Get the normalized name of the node.

-Read the contents of the note and return it as a string
+Read the content of the note and return it as a string

 Replaces the text between two positions in the note with the given text.